 Movement of Goods - UKCA and CE Marking from January 2023

 With the Brexit Deal there are changes to the requirements around product and compliance with the Construction Products Regulation (CPR).
 The EU will still require goods manufactured in the UK to be CE Marked and a new UK domestic regime will cover products placed in the UK.
 The technical requirements for these goods will remain broadly the same on 1 January 2021 as they are now, however, we will see the introduction of the UKCA marking and a system of third-party conformity assessment by UK-recognised approved bodies, in place of the current EU system of notified bodies.
 A separate mark exists also to cover the special arrangements for Northern Ireland.
-The UKCA and UKNI marks will become mandatory from the 1st January 2023.
+The UKCA and UKNI marks will become mandatory from 1 January 2023.

 Latest guidance on UKCA marking can be read in full here: UKCA Implementation Guidance (November 2021).